dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.enrollmentEnrolledAfter`

-Get tracked entities that has at least one enrollment with an enrollment date after the date specified in `enrollmentEnrolledAfter`.
+Get tracked entities that has at least one enrollment with an enrollment date after this date.

 ### `*.parameter.TrackedEntityRequestParams.enrollmentEnrolledBefore`

-Get tracked entities that has at least one enrollment with an enrollment date before the date specified in `enrollmentEnrolledBefore`.
+Get tracked entities that has at least one enrollment with an enrollment date before this date.

 ### `*.parameter.TrackedEntityRequestParams.enrollmentOccurredAfter`